mkristofik/battle-sim/README.md

 # Heroes Battle Sim

 This game was inspired by the turn-based combat of the Heroes of Might and Magic and Disciples fantasy strategy games.
 It is a sandbox to experiment with various battle mechanics to learn what's fun, and what isn't.
+I've deliberately limited the options at each turn to help a computer player understand them.
+If the existing Heroes combat is like chess, this project is like checkers.

 ## Features